JonoHall/Shopify-Hide-Unavailable-Options/README.md

+# Changelog

+* Now working on Dawn 13.

 # Hide Unavailable Combinations

 * Hide unavailable options - Hide or restyle variant buttons/drop down options for variant combinations that do not exist.